 This evaluation allows them to see where the slow processing speed falls compared with other aspects of cognition.

-Slow processing speed can negatively impact a person’s well-being at home, school, or even social relationships.
+Slow processing speed can negatively impact a person’s well-being at home, school, or even in social relationships.

 Therefore, the quicker the problem is recognized, the faster you can address them.

-Did you notice that it takes your child a longer time to complete homework at home?
+Did you notice that it takes your child a long time to complete homework at home?
 Then, that means you’ve acknowledged and accepted that there is a problem.